department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/conversation-guide.md

 *If I feel teary or emotional, turn off my camera and/or say* "I need to step away for a moment".

 *SHARE the Veterans Crisis Line to call, text, or chat anytime day or night (from red box at top of VA.gov web pages).*
-  - You can reach out to the Veterans Crisis line via phone call, text, or chat anytime day or night.
+  - Please know that if you ever need support or just to talk to someone right away, you can reach out to the Veterans Crisis line via phone call, text, or chat anytime day or night.
 You can call 800-273-8255 or text 838255.
   - Would you like to stop this session now?

 ## Warm-up Questions - 5-10 minutes (depending on whether show poster)